Global INNOVATORS’ CHALLENGE

 SHORTLISTED PROPOSAL ENTRIES

-6 shortlisted entries will be contacted by the 6th of April 2025 using the email address used to submit the competition entry.
+Up to seven shortlisted entries will be contacted by the 27th of Feb using the email address used to submit the competition entry.

-These shortlisted entries will invited to the Farnborough International Airshow on Friday 22nd June 2022 to present their ideas to a panel of judges, as part of the final stage of judging.
+These shortlisted entries will invited to the Sustainable Skies World Summit on Tuesday the 17th of March 2026 to present their ideas to a panel of judges (in the style of Dragon’s Den), as part of the final stage of judging.

 Travel and accommodation assistance will be provided on a case-by-case basis and will be dependent on several factors like distance required to travel and means available.